 So, what did I have in abundance with pasta on my mind?

-Vegan Carrot Pesto was made in minutes from toasted sesame seeds, raw carrots, and some basic flavor enhancers all blitzed together in the Vitamix!
+Vegan Carrot Pesto was made in minutes from toasted sunflower seeds, raw carrots, and some basic flavor enhancers all blitzed together in the Vitamix!

 It’s simple and rustic, laidback but interesting.
 This carrot pesto pasta is an extension of my mindset lately – minimalist and easy.